abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 Natural transformations
 ===

 The progression that we made so far (morphisms -> functors -> natural transformations) might lure you into thinking that natural transformations are similar to morphisms and functors.
-They are actually not similar, they are not "recursive", to be more precise: both normal morphisms and functors are morphisms between objects (or *1-morphisms*), but natural transformations are morphisms between morphisms (known as *2-morphisms*.)
+They are actually not similar, they are not "recursive", to be more precise: both normal morphisms and functors are morphisms between objects (or *1-morphisms*), but natural transformations are morphisms between morphisms (known as *2-morphisms*).

 But enough talking, let's draw some diagrams.

-We know that natural transformations are morphisms between functors, so let's draw two functors (I am omitting the arrows between the morphisms for brevity.)
+We know that natural transformations are morphisms between functors, so let's draw two functors (I am omitting the arrows between the morphisms for brevity).

 ![Two functors](natural_functors_objects.svg)